malavikaswapna/fortune-teller-web/README.md

 ## 🙏 Acknowledgements

 - Inspired by tarot reading traditions and modern software development practices
-- Card designs and interpretations created by [Your Name]
+- Card designs and interpretations created by Malavika
 - Special thanks to the developer community for inspiration

 ---